gayathri-ms/guest-room-management/README.md

 2. [Database directory](Database)

-    This contains the schema and the corresponding sequences and triggers to create the required database.
+    This contains the schema and the corresponding sequences and trigger to create the required database.

 ### DOWNLOAD AND SETUP
 * Step 1.
 Create a database in your local system using pgAdmin 4.30 or psql shell.